Dancing with the Stars (American TV series) season 12

 Season twelve of Dancing with the Stars premiered on March 21, 2011, on the ABC network.

 Pittsburgh Steelers wide receiver Hines Ward and Kym Johnson were the winners of the competition, while actress Kirstie Alley and Maksim Chmerkovskiy finished second, and Disney star Chelsea Kane and Mark Ballas finished third.

 Cast

 Couples

-A link on the official website gave viewers the chance to recommend celebrities whom they wanted to see on season 12 of the show.
+This season featured eleven celebrity contestants.
 The cast was revealed on February 28, 2011, during The Bachelor, and the professional partners were revealed on March 2.
 Hip-hop artist Romeo, who had been slated to appear on season 2 before he had to withdraw due to an injury, was one of the contestants to compete this season.
 This was also the first season to feature a dance troupe, which consisted of six dancers: Oksana Dmytrenko, Tristan MacManus, Peta Murgatroyd, Kiki Nyemchek, Nicole Volynets, and Ted Volynets.